Jean-Marie Le Pen: Early life

-In November 1944, aged 16, he was turned down (because of his age) by Colonel Henri de La Vaissière (then representative of the Communist Youth) when he attempted to join the French Forces of the Interior (FFI).
+In November 1944, aged 16, Le Pen was turned down (because of his age) by Colonel Henri de La Vaissière (then representative of the Communist Youth) when he attempted to join the French Forces of the Interior (FFI).
 He then entered the faculty of law in Paris, and started to sell the monarchist Action Française's newspaper, Aspects de la France, in the street.
 He was repeatedly convicted of assault and battery (coups et blessures).

 Le Pen started his political career as the head of the student union in Toulouse.
-He became president of the Association corporative des étudiants en droit, an association of law students whose main occupation was to engage in street brawls against the "Cocos" (communists).
+He became president of the Association Corporative des étudiants en droit, an association of law students whose main occupation was to engage in street brawls against the cocos (communists).
 He was excluded from this organisation in 1951.

-After his time in the military, he studied political science and law at Panthéon-Assas University.
-His graduate thesis, submitted in 1971 by him and Jean-Loup Vincent, was titled Le courant anarchiste en France depuis 1945 or ("The anarchist movement in France since 1945").
+After his time in the military, Le Pen studied political science and law at Panthéon-Assas University.
+His graduate thesis, submitted in 1971 by him and Jean-Loup Vincent, was titled Le courant anarchiste en France depuis 1945 ("The anarchist movement in France since 1945").

 Military service

-After receiving his law degree, he enlisted in the Foreign Legion.
-He arrived in Indochina after the 1954 battle of Dien Bien Phu, which had been lost by France and which prompted French Prime Minister Pierre Mendès France to put an end to the Indochina war at the Geneva Conference.
-Le Pen was then sent to Suez in 1956, but arrived only after the cease-fire.
+After receiving his law degree, Le Pen enlisted in the Foreign Legion.
+He arrived in French Indochina after the 1954 battle of Dien Bien Phu, which France had lost and which prompted Prime Minister Pierre Mendès France to put an end to the Indochinese war at the Geneva Conference.
+Le Pen then was sent to the Suez in 1956, but arrived only after the cease-fire.